lakshaytyagi111/june2024_Python_Projects/README.md

 **File:** `chapter_1/udp_client.py`

 A simple UDP client implemented in Python.
 It sends data to a UDP server and receives responses, illustrating the use of the UDP protocol in network communication.

+### TCP Server

+**File:** `chapter_1/tcp_server.py`

+A basic TCP server implemented in Python.
+It listens for incoming connections and handles them, demonstrating how to create server-side network applications.
+### TCP Proxy

+**File:** `chapter_1/tcp_proxy.py`

+A simple TCP proxy written in Python.
+It forwards traffic between a client and a server, allowing for traffic inspection and manipulation.

+### Replacing Netcat

+**File:** `chapter_1/replacing_netcat.py`

+A Python script that mimics the functionality of the popular Netcat tool.
+This project demonstrates how to build a simple networking tool for reading and writing data across network connections.

+### Bluetooth Proxy

+**File:** `chapter_1/bluetooth_proxy.py`

+This project creates a proxy that forwards audio data from a mobile device to a Bluetooth speaker via a laptop.
+It allows audio streaming from the mobile device to the speaker, even if the speaker does not support multiple device connections.

 ## Usage